 Saxifraga is a large genus of the Saxifragacae family.
 Used widely as ground cover plants, most species grow well in woodland settings, preferring a moist shaded position.
 Saxifraga are generally speaking ‘rock plants’ or alpines.
-Generally speaking these are a low growing clump forming perennial commonly called ‘Rockfoils’ as they grow amongst rocks in alpine areas.
+Mostly these are a low growing clump forming perennial commonly called ‘Rockfoils’ as they grow amongst rocks in alpine areas.

 Most form neat cushions of green foliage, many with masses of flowers ranging from white through to red is late winter to spring.
 Foliage is short and needle like in many species and the flowers are small, but very attractive.
 Useful for planting along the edge of a shaded garden path, or even between pavers in a lightly trafficked area.
 Plant between clump of Hellebores or Lily of the Valley

 They are a plant that dislike very dry soils, and they do not like a hot sunny position in summer.
 They are better suited to part shade, especially good afternoon shade.
 Excellent for planting beneath the drip line of deciduous trees, and equally at home when grown in containers, either as specimen plants or when used to underplant taller shrubs.
 A cool moist position is the best situation.